10 Western National Parks to Add to your Bucket List

 *Yellowstone is not open to vehicles during the winter.
 You must book a snowcoach/snowmobile tour.

 *There are 9 lodging options within the park or you can stay in nearby West Yellowstone.
-If you are looking for more amenities and cheaper lodging, look for a hotel in Idaho Falls, which is less than 2 hours away and is known as “the gateway to Yellowstone.”
+If you are looking for more amenities and cheaper lodging, look for a hotel in Idaho Falls.
+This small city is less than 2 hours away and is known as “the gateway to Yellowstone.”

 *Visit popular attractions like Old Faithful early in the morning.

 *Visit during the spring season for a more peaceful setting with fewer crowds.

 *Look up wildlife safety tips before hiking.
 There have been numerous bear and bison attacks within the park.
 Stay 100 feet away from bears and wolves and at least 25 feet from bison and elk.
 Both black and grizzly bear attacks seem to be happening more frequently nowadays.
 It does not hurt to take extra precaution.
 Yellowstone Bear Safety Hiking tips.

 *Fill up your tank before entering the park.
 The drives are long and there are not many places to fill up.
 Those available are super pricey!

 *Check out this handy Yellowstone hiking guide

 3. Saguaro National Park

 Saguaro National Park, located in the Sonoran Desert of Tucson, is an overlooked natural gem in Arizona which does not get that much credit due to the Grand Canyon overtaking all the thunder.
 Although the Grand Canyon is the top sight to see in the state, Saguaro National Park is a worthy addition to any itinerary, particularly if you are going to be in the area for a while.